wiktoriahet/social-activity-tracker/README.md

 3. Connection Manager and properties

-    - I am using ConnectionManager class to access H2 database in any place in the code
+    - I am using ConnectionManager class to manage access to H2 database in any place in the code
-    - It is using properties files to make a connection
+    - It is using property files to store connection credentials
-    - Different properties file and database is being used in testing
+    - Production and test databases use different property files

 4. Tests